 A Guide to Compile-Time, Template, and Runtime Expressions in Azure Pipelines

-Azure Pipelines support two types of expressions to control pipeline behavior: compile-time expressions (evaluated at creation) and runtime expressions (evaluated during execution).
+Azure Pipelines support two types of expressions to control pipeline behavior: compile-time expressions (evaluated at pipeline creation) and runtime expressions (evaluated during pipeline execution).
+Template expressions, a subcategory of compile-time, help you create reusable pipeline components.

 Pipeline parameters